cmatomic/RecipesAppimage/MicrosoftEdgeAppImage/README.md

 ### Unofficial AppImage Microsoft Edge for GNU/Linux

- * Script compatible with distributions based on Debian
+ * Script compatible with distributions based on Debian ¹ dependencies:
+  binutils ; imagemagick

- * For distributions based on Fedora may be necessary to install the following packages,dpkg ; binutils .
+ * For distributions based on Fedora
+ ¹ dependencies:
+ ,dpkg ; binutils ; imagemagick  .

+ * other distributions
+ ¹ dependencies:
+ dpkg ; dpkg-deb ; wget ; grep ; sed ;  binutils ; imagemagick

+  ¹(this dependencies is need for  generate the AppImage )

  This sequence of commands will download the necessary files and execute them to generate the Unofficial Edge Browser AppImage, then you can access the  buildMicrosoftEdge / out folder and click on the generated appimage.